top of page

 The verb 'insinuate' has its etymological roots in Latin.
 It is derived from the Latin word 'insinuare,' which combines 'in,' meaning 'in' or 'into,' and 'sinuare,' meaning 'to curve' or 'to wind.'
 In its original Latin usage, 'insinuate' described the act of curving or winding into something, often in a gradual and subtle manner.
 Over time, the word evolved to convey the idea of suggesting or implying something indirectly, often in a subtle or devious way, much like the gradual winding or curving of a path.
 This etymology underscores the notion of gently and indirectly introducing an idea or notion, which remains at the heart of the modern usage of 'insinuate.'

-Quiz: Find the meaning of insinuate
+Quiz: Find the meaning of the verb insinuate:

 Try Again!